 Obtaining a "good" SLA products usable in ocean DA systems requires a complex data post-processing, from quality control to calibration...

-This is performed by the company CLS (Collecte Localisation Satellites), affiliate of CNES and IFREMER, within the project AVISO:
+Since recently this was performed by the company CLS (Collecte Localisation Satellites), affiliate of CNES and IFREMER, within the project AVISO.
+It is now operated by the CMEMS.